blackbaud-community/BBIS-Donation-Transactions/README.md

 ## What You Will Build ##

 This code sample teaches you how to use a custom donation form to capture transactions from Blackbaud Internet Solutions.
 You can use the code sample to create a custom donation form part and deliver its transactions to Blackbaud CRM.
+Learn more about these examples in the [Custom Framework Parts section](http://developer.blackbaud.com/bbis/guide/custom-framework-parts/) of the [BBIS Developer Guide](http://developer.blackbaud.com/bbis/guide/).

 ## Prerequisites ##